When Is the Best Time

 - The shortest trip is just the traditional Land Diving on Pentecost and back to your airport of departure.
 The price is roughly 49.000 VT / 390 € / 600 AUD

 - Another tour includes a stop on Epi Island for lunch at Lamen Bay.
 You can snorkel in the bay afterwards, which is famous for turtle and manatee spotting.
 We didn't spot any of them.
 The price is slightly higher for another stop on one of the more remote islands.
 The price is roughly 53.000 VT / 415 € / 650 AUD

 For booking with Air Taxi Vanuatu

-- Two nights package offered by Air Vanuatu for Saturdays and Wednesdays.
+- Two nights package is offered by Air Vanuatu on Saturdays and Wednesdays.
 This sounds fantastic with a two-night stay on Pentecost Island.
 The problem is to get it confirmed, and it may happen that even a week before, you still don’t know if you are booked on the flight or not.
 This happened to other travellers we met on Tanna Island.

 6 Facts and History About Naghol - Land Diving